 While some stiff hip symptoms may be temporary, others may result in long-term discomfort if left untreated.
 Knowing when to seek medical care can mean the difference between daily discomfort and pain-free activities.

-A stiff hip may be the result of a short-term injury or part of a chronic, debilitating condition.
-Examples of injuries that can occur include a hip fracture, dislocation, or sprain where your hip ligament is stretched or torn.
+Stiff hips may be the result of a short-term injury or part of a chronic, debilitating condition.

 You also may experience hip stiffness after exercising due to tight hip flexor muscles.
 The flexor muscles are a collection of muscles that help you lift your knees while bending at the waist.
 Tight flexor muscles are usually a temporary condition.